 MoneyWiz is your personal finance manager.
 This Mac app lets you track your income against all the bills coming in, create reports, budget for the future, record expenses, and much more (in fact, there are over 400 features).
 MoneyWiz follows the latest industry security standards to keep your information safe at all times and has an iOS companion app to update your finances on the go.

-Now that you know how to set up a smart home in minutes, record every item in your house with Home Inventory, and manage your bills with MoneyWiz, you can truly enjoy the power of automation that smart home devices can bring.
+Now that you know how to set up a smart home in minutes and manage your bills with MoneyWiz, you can truly enjoy the power of automation that smart home devices can bring.

-Best of all, Home Inventory and MoneyWiz are available to you absolutely free for seven days via Setapp, a platform of more than 220 Mac and iPhone apps to solve any problem, from freeing up storage (CleanMyMac X) to having an unlimited clipboard history (Paste).
+Best of all, MoneyWiz is available to you absolutely free for seven days via Setapp, a platform of more than 240 Mac, iPhone, iPad, and web apps to solve any problem, from freeing up storage (CleanMyMac X) to having an unlimited clipboard history (Paste).
 Try all the apps on Setapp today and see for yourself!